vlm-run/vlmrun-hub/docs/CONTRIBUTING.md

 3. **Create a Branch**: Create a new branch for your feature or bug fix.

 4. **Write Tests**: Ensure your code is well-tested.
 We use `pytest` for testing.
+Use `make test` to run all the tests.

 5. **Submit a Pull Request**: Once your changes are ready, submit a pull request.
-Make sure to follow the [Schema Guidelines](./SCHEMA-GUIDELINES.md) if your contribution involves schema changes.
+Make sure to follow the [Schema Guidelines](./SCHEMA-GUIDELINES.md) if your contribution involves Pydantic schema changes.

 ## Schema Contributions

-For contributions involving schemas, please refer to the [Schema Guidelines](./SCHEMA-GUIDELINES.md) for detailed instructions on creating and submitting schemas.
+For contributions involving Pydantic schemas, please refer to the [Schema Guidelines](./SCHEMA-GUIDELINES.md) for detailed instructions on creating and submitting schemas.

 ## Review Process

 - **For Members**: Assign a reviewer to your pull request.
 Address any feedback and ensure all tests pass before merging.
 - **For Non-Members**: A project member will be assigned to review your pull request.
 Please address their feedback promptly.

+## PR Checklist

+Before submitting your changes, ensure:

+- Make any relevant changes to the repository.
+- Run `make lint` to ensure your code is linted.
+- Add any relevant tests under `tests/`, and run `make test` to ensure all tests pass.
+- If you are contributing a new schema, follow the [Contributing Schemas](./CONTRIBUTING-SCHEMA.md) instead of the general contributing guidelines.

-Thank you for contributing to the VLM Run Hub!
+Thank you for helping us maintain high standards for schema contributions!